Moving to Delft, The Netherlands

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Delft involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could be a flat, a shared house, a studio, or a student room, depending on your needs and circumstances.
 Next, start your search online.
 Websites like Pararius, Funda, and Kamernet are popular platforms for finding rental properties in the Netherlands.
 You can filter your search based on your preferences such as location, price, size, and type of property.
 Social media can also be a useful tool.
 There are several Facebook groups dedicated to housing in Delft where people often post available rooms or apartments.
 Examples include "Rent a room/flat in Delft" and "Delft Housing".
 If you're a student, you might want to check with your university.
 The Delft University of Technology, for instance, offers a service to help international students find housing.
 Another option is to engage a real estate agent.
 While this can be more expensive, it can also save you a lot of time and stress.
 The agent will do most of the work for you, including finding properties that match your criteria, arranging viewings, and handling the paperwork.
 Once you've found a potential place, arrange a viewing.
 This will give you a chance to see the property in person, check its condition, and ask any questions you might have.
 If you're happy with the property, you can then proceed to sign the lease.
 Make sure to read it carefully and understand all the terms and conditions before signing.
 Finally, once the lease is signed, you can arrange for the move.
-Remember to register your new address with the local municipality (Gemeente Delft) within five days of moving in," said one expat who made the move to Delft.
+Remember to register your new address with the local municipality (Gemeente Delft) within five days of moving in," remarked one expat in Delft, The Netherlands.

 What is a typical expat home or apartment like in Delft?

 "A typical expat home or apartment in Delft, is often located in the city center or in the suburbs, depending on personal preference.
 These homes are usually modern, well-maintained, and come fully furnished, making it easy for expats to settle in.
 The living room is often spacious, with large windows that let in plenty of natural light.
 The kitchen is usually equipped with modern appliances, including a dishwasher, oven, and refrigerator.
 Most apartments have one or two bedrooms, although larger apartments with more bedrooms are also available.
 The bedrooms are typically cozy, with comfortable beds and ample storage space.
 The bathroom usually has a shower, a sink, and sometimes a bathtub.
 Some apartments also have a small balcony or terrace, providing a nice outdoor space.
 In terms of amenities, many buildings offer features like a laundry room, bike storage, and sometimes even a gym or a communal garden.
 The apartments are often located close to public transportation, making it easy to commute to work or explore the city.
 Despite being in a foreign country, these homes are designed to provide all the comforts of home, making the transition easier for expats.
 In terms of decor, many expat homes in Delft reflect the Dutch love for minimalism.
 The interiors are often decorated in neutral colors, with a focus on functionality and simplicity.
 However, there's also room for personal touches, allowing expats to add their own style to the space.
-Overall, a typical expat home in Delft offers a comfortable and convenient living environment, making it a great place for foreigners to live while they're in the Netherlands," said one expat who made the move to Delft.
+Overall, a typical expat home in Delft offers a comfortable and convenient living environment, making it a great place for foreigners to live while they're in the Netherlands," commented one expat who made the move to Delft.

 What is the average cost of housing in Delft?